-Contact: ecosystemclimate@ess.uci.edu Director: Michael Goulden, UC Irvine, mgoulden@uci.edu Co-Director: Roger Bales, UC Merced, rbales@ucmerced.edu
+Contact: ecosystemclimate@ess.uci.edu Director: Michael Goulden, UC Irvine, mgoulden@uci.edu Co-Director: Roger Bales, UC Merced, rbales@ucmerced.edu https://california-ecosystem-climate.solutions/ @CA CECS

-CECS is supported by the California Strategic Growth Council's Climate Change Research Program with funds from California Climate Investments-Cap-and-Trade Dollars at Work.
+Center for Ecosystem Climate Solutions CECS is supported by the California Strategic Growth Council's Climate Change Research Program with funds from California Climate Investments-Cap-and-Trade Dollars at Work.

-&lt;sup>1 The University of California ("UC") makes the materials available pursuant to the following disclaimers: the materials are offered "as is"; user assumes any and all risks, of any kind or amount, of using these materials; user shall use the materials only in accordance with law; user releases, waives, discharges and promises not to sue UC, its directors, officers, employees or agents, from liability from any and all claims, including the negligence of UC, resulting in personal injury (including death), accidents or illnesses, property loss, as well as any and all loss of business and/or profit in connection with user's use of the materials; and user shall indemnify and hold UC harmless from any and all claims, actions, suits, procedures, costs, expenses, damages, and liabilities, including attorney's fees, arising out of user's use of the materials and shall reimburse UC for any such incurred expenses, fees or costs.
+&lt;sup>1 The University of California ("UC") makes the materials available pursuant to the following disclaimers: the materials are offered "as is"; user assumes any and all risks, of any kind or amount, of using these materials; user shall use the materials only in accordance with law; user releases, waives, discharges and promises not to sue UC, its directors, officers, employees or agents, from liability from any and all claims, including the negligence of UC, resulting in personal injury (including death), accidents or illnesses, property loss, as well as any and all claims, including the negligence of connection with user's use of the materials; and user shall indemnify and hold UC harmless from any and all claims, actions, suits, procedures, costs, expenses, damages, and liabilities, including attorney's fees, arising out of user's use of the materials and shall reimburse UC for any such incurred expenses, fees or costs.